fantana21/SoftwareDevelopment/GeneralGuidelines.md

     ...
 ~~~

-**Exception**: Boolean function paramters can be named like a command because that still reads well on the user's side and it can save a lot of characters.
+**Exception**: Boolean function parameters can be named like a command because that still reads well on the user's side, and it can save a lot of characters.

 ~~~python
 draw_fancy_graph(..., store_plot)       # instead of plot_should_be_stored